DyversHands/www.DyversHands.com/_pages/index.md

   - url: /TwilightRoad
     image_path: /assets/images/games/tableau/twilightroad/twilight_road_cover_thumb_183_256.png
     alt: "Twilight Road Playset Cover Card"
-    title: "Twilight Road Playset"
+    title: "Twilight Road &#128739;"
-    excerpt: "You are fellow travelers on the Twilight Road.
+    excerpt: "You are fellow travelers on the ***Twilight Road***.
 Together your journey will take you through choices & transitions, quests & trials.
 What will you discover on your way?
 Will you find your destination or return home?
 Either way, you will arrive changed."
   - url: /GateWatch
     image_path: /assets/images/games/tableau/gatewatch/gate_watch_cover_thumb_183_256.png
     alt: "Gate Watch Playset Cover Card"
-    title: "Gate Watch Playset"
+    title: "Gate Watch &#128682;"
-    excerpt: "You and your companions are members of the Gate Watch – charged to monitor the border between realms.
-Who built The Gate?
+    excerpt: "You and your companions are members of the ***Gate Watch*** – charged to monitor the border between realms.
+Who built **The Gate**?
 What is on the other side?
 Why are you watching?
 What are you guarding against?
-These are the questions you will answer as you explore the Enigma that is The Gate."
+These are the questions you will answer as you explore the **Enigma** that is **The Gate**."
   - url: /Improv
     image_path: /assets/images/games/tableau/improv/improv_cover_thumb_183_256.png
     alt: "Tableau Improv Playset Cover Card"
-    title: "Improv Playset"
+    title: "Improv &#127914;"
     excerpt: "Collaborate to create unforgettable narratives across genres and emotions.
 Embrace the spirit of improvisation as you build stories together, forming unexpected bonds along the way.
 Immerse yourself in a journey through spontaneous, unscripted storytelling as you weave unique tales together, one scene at a time."
 ---